 Santens concludes that “both result in the person getting an extra $50.
 The question of which is better depends on the details involved and how the person feels about them”.

 Where NIT just limits subsidy to ‘poor’ people and gives nothing to the ‘rich’, UBI gives everyone subsidy but ‘claws back’ that subsidy through taxation.
 Simple.

-	This whole idea related to loss aversion.
-Mr Santens argued “that phasing-out [a basic income] directly through means testing, versus phasing-out [a basic income] indirectly through higher tax rates, while analytically identical as far as disposable income is concerned, have different behavioural implications”.
+This whole idea of the endowment effect relates to loss aversion.
+Mr Santens argues “that phasing-out [a basic income] directly through means testing, versus phasing-out [a basic income] indirectly through higher tax rates, while analytically identical as far as disposable income is concerned, have different behavioural implications”.

-	Evidence on the endowment effect is often cited through research carried out by Silvia Avram of the Institute for Social and Economic Research, testing how people reacted to loss of future earnings as opposed to losing part of a benefit they had received already.
+Evidence on the endowment effect is often cited through research carried out by Silvia Avram of the Institute for Social and Economic Research, testing how people reacted to loss of future earnings as opposed to losing part of a benefit they had already received.

 The study was “concerned with replicating the labour supply decision” by being “faced with the decision of how much time and effort to put into a labour task”.
 To do this, they had subjects perform the so-called ‘slider task’.